-- Urban reserve statute and rule in place for decades - Whether to designate urban reserves is entirely voluntary - Some cities have availed themselves of it, starting in the 1990s up to recently. - At least 14 cities including Ontario, Redmond, Sandy, others plus the Metro region, have established urban reserves.
+- Urban reserve statute and rule in place for decades - Whether to designate urban reserves is entirely voluntary - Some cities have availed themselves of it, starting in the 1990s up to recently. - At least 14 cities including Ontario, Redmond, Sandy, cities of the Rogue Valley, others plus the Metro region, have established urban reserves.
 They all include both rural residential exception areas and resource lands. - HB 2001 (2023) the OHNA bill clarified a few elements making the process easier and directed LCDC to incorporate any other needed changes into its OHNA rulemaking, which it is doing right now.